treeverse/lakeFS/docs/howto/local-checkouts.md

 | **[checkout](../reference/cli.md#lakectl-local-checkout)**                             | Syncs a local directory with the state of a lakeFS ref                                                                                              |                                                                                                                                                                                                                           |

-**Note:** The data size you work with locally should be reasonable for smooth operation on a local machine.
+**Note:** The data size you work with locally should be reasonable for smooth operation on a local machine which is typically no larger than 15 GB.
 {: .note }

 ## Example: Using _lakectl local_ in tandem with Git